-Keywords Everywhere + Keyword Shitter = a less limited Google Keyword Planner. 🙂
+Keywords Everywhere + Keyword Sh!tter = a less limited Google Keyword Planner. 🙂

-Just copy and paste all the Keywords Everywhere data from Keyword Shitter into a spreadsheet.
+To do this, copy and paste all the Keywords Everywhere data from Keyword Sh!tter.
+Paste it into a spreadsheet.

-The only downside—aside from update frequency and accuracy, which we’ll touch on in a minute—is that the results are formatted in an odd way, as you can see.
+The only downside—aside from update frequency and accuracy—is that the results are formatted in an odd way.

 But this is nothing a bit of Google Sheets magic can’t fix!

-Make a copy of this Google Sheet, then paste the Keywords Everywhere data into the first sheet—the one labelled “PASTE HERE.”
+Make a copy of this Google Sheet.
+Paste the Keywords Everywhere data into the first sheet—the one labelled “PASTE HERE.”

 Then go to “RESULTS” sheet and you’ll see a much neater list. 🙂

-This is a seriously useful tool as it transforms casual browsing into keyword research.
+This is a very useful tool as it transforms casual browsing into keyword research.